 Sunny, 17, from Pakistan

 I can't remember when I left Pakistan.
 I think it was about six to eight months ago.
 I lived near the border with Afghanistan.
 I left after two of my best friends were kidnapped and taken to join a terrorist group.
 I never believed things like that really happened.
 I was terrified I would be next.
-I talked about it with my mum and dad and they agreed for my safety it would be a good idea for me to leave.
-I have an uncle in Italy so I thought I would try and go to him.
+I talked about it with my mom and dad, and they agreed for my safety it would be a good idea for me to leave.
+I have an uncle in Italy, so I thought I would try and go to him.

-I travelled through Iran, Turkey, Greece, Macedonia, Croatia, Serbia and Austria.
-My father is retired from the military; he gave me €6,000 for my journey.
-I travelled mainly by paying people to take me in their cars.
-Often there were many, many people squeezed in – ten in the back seat and five in the front.
-To get to Greece I got in a 3ft by 9ft boat.
+I traveled through Iran, Turkey, Greece, Macedonia, Croatia, Serbia, and Austria.
+My father is retired from the military; he gave me €6,000 [$6,800] for my journey.
+I traveled mainly by paying people to take me in their cars.
+Often there were many, many people squeezed in—ten in the back seat and five in the front.
+To get to Greece I got in a three-by-nine-foot boat.
 I was half in the water and half in the boat.
-When we landed, the army directed us to a camp and we were sent first to Germany and then on to Sicily.
+When we landed, the army directed us to a camp, and we were sent first to Germany and then on to Sicily.

 Bo, 15, from Nigeria

-My mum motioned to me to run because she knew I would be next.
+My mom motioned to me to run because she knew I would be next.
 I started running.
 I saw a truck with the back door open and just ran on to it.
-Eight days later I arrived in Niger and started begging in the streets for money.
-A man approached me and asked me if I would like to go to Libya.
+Eight days later, I arrived in Niger and started begging in the streets for money.
+A man approached me and asked if I would like to go to Libya.
 I didn't know where or what Libya was, but he said it was better than Niger.

 When I got to Libya, I was arrested.
 I thought they were police because they were in uniform.
-I was told I had entered the country illegally, and then began the worst part of my life.
-I was put in jail for two years where I was crucified, sometimes upside down, and beaten day and night.
-They put me in chains – I'm still covered in scars.
-When they gave us food they gave it to us like dogs; they would throw it on the floor and rub our head while we ate it straight off the floor.
+I was told I had entered the country illegally, and then I began the worst part of my life.
+I was put in jail for two years, where I was crucified, sometimes upside down, and beaten day and night.
+They put me in chains—I'm still covered in scars.
+When they gave us food, they gave it to us like dogs; they would throw it on the floor and rub our head while we ate it straight off the floor.
 I lost my mind a little bit more every day.

 I'm here now and happy to be alive.
-I don't know where my mum is and I haven't spoken to her since I left.
+I don't know where my mom is, and I haven't spoken to her since I left.
 If they allow me to stay in Italy, I would love to.
 I would like to go to school and work, and to know what life is.

 Joseph, 17, from Guinea

-Both my mum and dad are dead.
-After they died I wasn't brave enough to stay in Guinea.
-I do have one older sister, but she has a fiancée and so she is safe.
-When I told her I was thinking of leaving she encouraged me.
+Both my mom and dad are dead.
+After they died, I wasn't brave enough to stay in Guinea.
+I do have one older sister, but she has a fiancée, so she is safe.
+When I told her I was thinking of leaving, she encouraged me.
 She gave me some money to get to Senegal.
 I spent a year there working as a porter to raise money for the rest of my journey.
-Then I travelled through Mali, Burkina Faso and Niger.
-The minute I got to Libya I was put in prison.
+Then I traveled through Mali, Burkina Faso, and Niger.
+The minute I got to Libya, I was put in prison.
 My captors ordered me to ring my family and tell them to send money.
-I told them I had no family and they beat me.
+I told them I had no family, and they beat me.

-For more information or to pledge support for unaccompanied minors, visit savethechildren.org.uk.
+For more information or to pledge support for unaccompanied minors, visit Save the Children's website.